memestfun/memest-sc/readme.md

-# Vending Machine - NFT Wrapper Contract
+# Gift wrapper - NFT Wrapper Contract

 This module allows users to **wrap fungible tokens into a single NFT**, transfer it, and later **unwrap** it to retrieve the original tokens.